Ratimon/redprint-optimism-contracts-examples/README.md

 ![ui demo](./assets/demo.png)

 It can be seen above that the developers have several options to choose their own desired layers.
-In our example above, it is the **governance** Layer and the [`Safe's Multi-sig`](https://github.com/safe-global/safe-smart-account) is picked over other Governor-style contract systems.
+In our example above, it is step 1 of the **governance** Layer and the [`Safe's Multi-sig`](https://github.com/safe-global/safe-smart-account) is picked over other Governor-style contract systems.

 To be more specific, another option is **Compound-style contract**.
 Different sets of parameters can be selected based on the preference.
 This includes **Voting Delay**, **Voting Period**, **Time Lock Period** and etc.